RichardPinecone/BigFish-U1-Python-SDK/README.md

-# micropython
+# BigFish-U1-Python
-based on micropython and add bigfish u1 support
+Based on micropython and add bigfish u1 support